TARS

 Collected— the exact fields in each flush

-• Reporter public keyYour Ed25519 public key — anonymous by default
+• Reporter keyYour Ed25519 public key — anonymous by default

 Never collected— hard constraints, not policy